 In the first case, liability is quite complicated.
 Car B is responsible for most of the damage suffered by Car A and its occupants.
 However, Car C was also negligent, and they are liable or some of the damage suffered by Car B and a small amount of the damage caused to Car A. Car D holds some liability for the damage to all of the involved vehicles.

 In the second case, Car D is likely responsible for all of the damage caused to all of the vehicles.
 This is the typical case people think of when they cite the myth discussed above.
 However, even this is not cut-and-dry.
 There may be liability among some of the stopped cars as well.
 If they did not leave enough space between themselves and the vehicle in front of them, some of the liability may fall to them.

 Some states allow you to receive compensation proportionate to the amount of liability you have.
 In an accident that caused you $100,000 of damage where you were found 10% at fault, you would theoretically receive $90,000.

-However, Virginia has a contributory negligence statute.
-This means that, if your case goes to court and you are found to have any liability for the accident, you cannot receive any compensation for the accident.
+However, in Virginia you cannot receive any compensation for the accident if you are found to have any portion of blame for the accident.
 Obviously, this complicates matters quite a bit.
 Even if you did almost nothing wrong, you could end up with nothing if your case goes to court.

 Luckily, most personal injury cases do not go to court.
 The vast majority of personal injury cases are settled before a lawsuit is even filed.
 This is true even with multi-car accidents.
 Yes, insurance companies do not want to end up paying more than they need to because of their client’s actions; but they also don’t want to end up in court for months over a multi-car accident.
 This situation would cost all involved parties tens of thousands of dollars in legal fees, which no insurance company wants to deal with.